Pointer: Dog Breed Profile and Information

 Share with your friends 🥹!

-The Pointer is a powerful dog breed with a gracious gait that is characterized by its ability to point.
+The Pointer is a powerful dog breed with a gracious gait characterized by its pointing ability.

 The strong, even-tempered breed is known for pointing game birds.

-This extremely active dog is capable of running at great speed and is very loyal, which makes it a wonderful family pet.
+This extremely active dog can run quickly and is loyal, making it a wonderful family pet.

 Breed Overview